delta-io/delta/PROTOCOL.md

 #### Writer Requirements for AddCDCFile

-As of [Writer Version 4](#Writer-Version-Requirements), all writers must respect the `delta.enableChangeDataFeed` configuration flag in the metadata of the table.
-When `delta.enableChangeDataFeed` is `true`, writers must produce the relevant `AddCDCFile`'s for any operation that changes data, as specified in [Change Data Files](#change-data-files)
+For [Writer Versions 4 up to 6](#Writer-Version-Requirements), all writers must respect the `delta.enableChangeDataFeed` configuration flag in the metadata of the table.
+When `delta.enableChangeDataFeed` is `true`, writers must produce the relevant `AddCDCFile`'s for any operation that changes data, as specified in [Change Data Files](#change-data-files).

+For Writer Version 7, all writers must respect the `delta.enableChangeDataFeed` configuration flag in the metadata of the table only if the feature `changeDataFeed` exists in the table `protocol`'s `writerFeatures`.

 #### Reader Requirements for AddCDCFile